 Transfer grades from another institution are not factored (positively or negatively) into a student’s GPA, but the transferred classes are considered with regard to the student’s completion rate.
 Courses transferred into the student’s Luther Rice degree program count as courses attempted and completed.

-If a student that was ineligible for financial aid because of his completion rate returns to Luther Rice after a time of non-enrollment at Luther Rice, he remains ineligible for aid unless he is moving to a higher degree or transfer credits enable him to regain eligibility (i.e., he successfully completed at least 67% of his classes in the last term at the prior institution and his cumulative completion rate at Luther Rice is now at least 67%).
+If a student that was ineligible for financial aid because of his completion rate returns to Luther Rice after a time of non-enrollment at Luther Rice, he remains ineligible for aid unless he is moving to a higher degree or transfer credits enable him to regain eligibility. (i.e., he successfully completed at least 67% of his classes in the last term at the prior institution (for bachelor and master-level students) and his cumulative completion rate at Luther Rice is now at least 67% (for all programs)).

 Financial Aid Warning

-If a student fails to make SAP for one term (but has made SAP in the previous term or the term in consideration was his first term at Luther Rice or in a higher degree/ new degree after completing a degree at Luther Rice), he will be issued a Financial Aid Warning for his next term and he will remain eligible for aid.
-At the conclusion of the term for which he received a Warning, he must be making SAP (i.e., have at least the minimum cumulative GPA, completed at least 67% of that term’s classes, and have an overall completion rate of at least 67%) in order to remain eligible.
+If a student fails to make SAP for one term (but has made SAP in the previous term or the term in consideration was his first term at Luther Rice or in a higher degree / new degree after completing a degree at Luther Rice), he will be issued a Financial Aid Warning for his next term and he will remain eligible for aid.
+At the conclusion of the term for which he received a Warning, he must be making SAP (i.e., have at least the minimum cumulative GPA, completed at least 67% of that term’s classes (for bachelor and master-level students), and have a cumulative completion rate of at least 67%) in order to remain eligible.
 If he is not making SAP at the conclusion of the Warning term, the student becomes ineligible for aid and must regain eligibility either academically or through a successful appeal (see Regaining Eligibility below).

 One exception to the issuance of a Financial Aid Warning is for a student for whom it is mathematically impossible to complete his degree within the Maximum Time Frame, which is 150% of the hours required for the respective program of study.
 A student who meets this condition is ineligible for aid and must be granted an appeal to regain financial aid eligibility.
 For example, a student who has attempted 180 hours in a 120-hour degree program, or a student who has attempted 150 hours in a 120-hour program but has 36 hours remaining will not be issued a Financial Aid Warning and must be granted an appeal to become eligible for aid.

 A student that lost eligibility because of a low GPA must raise his cumulative GPA to at least the minimum mark for his respective degree level.
-A student that lost eligibility because of his completion rate must successfully complete at least 67% of his classes in his next term and also have a cumulative completion rate of at least 67% for all courses included in the calculation at the completion of that next term.
+A student that lost eligibility because of his completion rate must successfully complete at least 67% of his classes in his next term (for bachelor and master-level students) and also have a cumulative completion rate of at least 67% for all courses included in the calculation at the completion of that next term.

 Payment must be from means other than financial aid until the student regains eligibility.